Coutts & Co

 Lord Waldegrave was educated at Eton College, Corpus Christi College, Oxford and Harvard.
 Having worked in the Central Policy Review Staff in the Cabinet Office between 1971 and 1973, he became Political Secretary to the Prime Minister, Edward Heath.
 After a spell working in industry for GEC Ltd, he was elected to the House of Commons as Member of Parliament for Bristol West in 1979.
 He was made a Minister in 1981, and served continuously until 1997, including terms as Minister of State at the Department of the Environment, and at the Foreign Office.
 At Cabinet level he served as Secretary of State for Health, Chancellor of the Duchy of Lancaster, Minister of Agriculture, and Chief Secretary to the Treasury.

 After losing his Commons seat in 1997, Lord Waldegrave entered the House of Lords as Baron Waldegrave of North Hill.
 From 1997 he worked successively at Dresdner Kleinwort Benson and UBS, and held non-executive posts at the Bank of Ireland (UK) plc and Fleming Family and Partners.
-He is currently Provost of Eton College and Chairman of the Royal Mint Advisory Committee.
+He is currently Provost of Eton College, Chancellor of Reading University, Chairman of the Royal Mint Advisory Committee and a non-executive director of GW Pharmaceuticals plc.
 Lord Waldegrave owns a dairy farming business in Somerset, Waldegrave Farms Ltd, and is married to Caroline Waldegrave, cookery writer and co-founder of Leith's School of Food and Wine.
 They have four children.

 Peter joined Coutts as Chief Executive in March 2016.